 Read More: Who is Endrick Felipe: Brazil’s newest teenage star

 Style and skills of play

-According to Transfermarkt, Gray has played nine times as the attacking midfielder, four times as the central midfielder and two times as the centre-forward.
+According to Transfermarkt, Gray has played ten times as the attacking midfielder, four times as the central midfielder and two times as the centre-forward.
 This shows the versatility that he possesses.

 His assists for Amari Miller in the EFL Cup looked like a work of a seasoned footballer, which shows that he is mature beyond his years.